josephHelfenbein/NeuroPBR/training/README.md

 ### 1. Generate Distillation Shards
 Instead of running the heavy teacher model during training (which is slow and VRAM-heavy), we pre-compute the teacher's outputs and save them as "shards" (.pt files).

+**Note:** Shards now only store the teacher's predictions (in float16) to save disk space.
+The original inputs and targets are loaded from the PNG dataset on-the-fly during student training.

 ```bash
 # Generate shards from a trained teacher checkpoint
 python teacher_infer.py \